Mastermind (Monster Magnet album)

-Mastermind is the eighth studio album by American rock band Monster Magnet.
+Mastermind is the eighth studio album by American rock band Monster Magnet, released on October 25, 2010.
+It debuted at No. 165 on the Billboard 200 selling around 3,000 copies, becoming the band's first album since 2001's God Says No to chart on the Billboard 200.
+Mastermind was the final album to feature long-time lead guitarist Ed Mundell and bassist Jim Baglino.
+The album marked the return of guitarist Phil Caivano after his four-year hiatus.
 A video for the first single, "Gods and Punks", was released on October 1, 2010.
-The album was released on October 25, 2010.

-It debuted at No. 165 on the Billboard 200 selling around 3,000 copies, becoming the band's first album since 2001's God Says No to chart on the Billboard 200.
-Mastermind was the final album of lead guitarist and long-term member Ed Mundell, as well as bassist Jim Baglino.
-This album marked the return of guitarist Phil Caivano after his 4-year hiatus.